goloburdaivan/hackathon-int20h/README.md

 cp .env.example .env
 ```

-### You need to configure the env and change the variables in the values below, with ports in the range 49152 to 65535:
+### You need to configure the env and change the variables

 ```sh
 APP_SERVICE=backend